dnlbui/dnlbui-portfolio-website/README.md

 ## Features

-- Home page with brief summary and links to projects, skills, and contact page
+- Home section with brief summary and links to projects, skills, and contact page
-- Projects page with descriptions and live links to my web development projects
+- Projects section with descriptions and live links to my web development projects
-- Skills page with a list of my technical skills
+- Skills section with a list of my technical skills
-- Contact page with a form to send me a message

 ## Getting Started